 This means that instead of lecturing students in lessons in school, the teacher records the lecture as a video and uploads it to YouTube – or recommends other people’s videos to the students.
 The students watch the videos for homework, freeing up the lesson for interactivity, project work and so on.
 Would you REALLY want to watch this every night?!
 I not impressed with this brilliant “new” idea.
 Why not?
 It’s not actually new.
 In my opinion, the most brilliant thing about flipping the classroom is how well it illustrates that often when you examine in detail a so-called great idea you find that it’s not so wonderful after all.

-Features 4/27/2012 By: Teachers from around the world have adopted the flipped classroom model and are using it to teach a variety of courses to students of all ages.
+Planning.
+Flipping the Classroom.
+4/27/2012 By: Teachers from around the world have adopted the flipped classroom model and are using it to teach a variety of courses to students of all ages.